jezewski/rails6_scaffold/README.md

 I use Rails Panel during development https://chrome.google.com/webstore/detail/railspanel/gjpfobpafnhjhbajcjgccbbdofdckggg which shows up in your chrome developer console.
 I also use https://github.com/fazibear/colorize to color console output.

 If you would like to rename the project simply run `bundle install` and then `rails g rename:into your_new_app_name`.
 This will create a new folder with your project, make sure to search in all files because there will be a few places that you will need to manually change the name.
+Make sure to delete the existing .git folder afterwards.

 I have not setup Devise or modified any db info.

+I created a generic home page to view your Bootstrap color theme.